Want to stop crumbling mortar ruining your home? Follow this expert step-by-step guide on repointing brickwork

-Why you need to repoint brickwork
+Why repoint brickwork

 For even more advice, information and inspiration delivered straight to your door, subscribe to Homebuilding & Renovating magazine.